-Lockington and ice cream?
+Lockington ice cream?
 I’ve checked, and when you Google the best places in Australia for ice cream, the Victorian town of Lockington fails to get a mention.
 If you needed further proof that Google isn’t always right, this must be it.

 Lockington ice cream